polifonia-project/stories/Jorge: Librarian/Jorge#2_FindSimilarScores.md

 ## Competency questions

-CQ1: define similarity criterias based on metadata and features of musical works (e.g.,  period,  style, compatible instruments, difficuly...)
+CQ1: Can I susesimilarity criterias based on metadata and features of musical works ?

-CQ2: determine the most relevant criterias, or combination of criterias,  to expand an initial search
+CQ2: Am I proposed  the most relevant criterias, or combination of criterias,  to expand an initial search ?